Potrimpo/menubot/README.md

 Write out with CTRL + O, then ENTER, then exit with CTRL + X

-Note that the application assumes the application server will be running on internal IP: 10.146.0.2 and the database server will be running on internal IP: 10.146.0.3 .
+> Note that the application assumes the application server will be running on internal IP: 10.146.0.2 and the database server will be running on internal IP: 10.146.0.3 .
-Check that this is the case on the Google Clould console instances page, and change the configuration in process.json .
+> Check that this is the case on the Google Clould console instances page, and if needed, change the configuration in process.json .

-Secondarily, the app must be configured to work with Facebook.
-This has been excluded from the documentation because we haven't done it yet.
+Please now follow the "Facebook app: First time setup" process you can find earlier in this documentation page.

 ##### Congratulations, you're done with setting up the application server.
 However, the database server still needs to be setup.